 These resources aim to assist schools and early learning centres to nurture positive waste behaviours in their communities, and to reduce their waste footprint and costs.
 They cover both the curriculum needs and the practical aspects of school waste management.

-There are lots of great online waste education resouces out there.
-Rather than ‘reinventing the wheel’, these toolkits include links to high quality Australian and international materials which enable schools and centres to ‘get started’ on their sustainable waste management journey.
+There are lots of great online waste education resources out there.
+Rather than ‘reinventing the wheel’, these toolkits include links to high quality Australian and international materials which enable schools and centres to ‘get started’ on their sustainable waste management journeys.
 Grateful thanks to the passionate subject area specialists who curated the resources for this collection.